 - Marketing.
 WPI Chapters benefit both from WPI’s marketing efforts, and, via networking, the efforts of other WPI Chapters.

 - Support.
 We’ve been running games for a long time.
 If you’re new to organizing LARP games, our new Chapter process will help you spin up high quality, well organized games.
 If you’re old hat at LARP organization, we’ll be providing tech tools that help keep track of your player base and game attendance.
 If you’re promoting your games at local events and conventions, you’re promoting the WPI community, and we’re here to support you.

 - Vetted Players.
 If traveling WPI Members visit your games, you have the reassurance that they’ve been vetted by a WPI Chapter Owner and WPI’s Club Manager, in a club that takes player safety and comfort seriously.

 - Minimal Barriers for Participation.
 New players get the opportunity to try out games for 3 months before needing to decide if they wish to apply for membership.
 After that time, they just need to fill out a short application, to show that they’re interested in Parlor LARP and being part of the community.
 There’s no yearly fee for membership, which often acts as a large barrier for entry for new, troupe, or casual players.
-Instead, WPI games provide national membership fees as part of their attendance fees, supporting national infrastructure and marketing.
+Instead, WPI games provide club membership fees as part of their attendance fees, supporting club infrastructure and marketing.

 - Strong Local Autonomy.
 WPI Chapters decide which games they run, and WPI Chapter Owners decide which Storytellers run those games.
 Chapter Owners and Local Storytellers maintain the ability to decide who gets to play in their games.
 WPI is here to provide the support WPI Chapters need, to ensure Chapters maintain quality games, and then stay out of the way of game organizers working to run their best possible game.